mikeshulman/narya/README.md

   op : t → t → t,
 )
 ```
-will yield a different result: `Magma` and `Magma'` are not convertible.
+will yield a different result: `Magma` and `Magma'` are not convertible (although they will be isomorphic).

 Like any definition, record types can have parameters.
 For example, Σ-types are just a record type that can be defined by the user, if you wish:
 ```